Close Menu

 Like any typical Indian household, electricity bill payment is crucial to our monthly expenditure.
 So, any endeavor towards reducing our monthly expenses entails reducing our power consumption bills.
-We discovered that ceiling fans contributed significantly to our power bills.
+We discovered that Ceiling fans contributed significantly to our power bills.
 Therefore, we decided to replace all our existing ceiling fans with Atomberg Renesa BLDC fans.
 Here is our story of saving Rs 6K annually using BLDC fans.

 The Background